fferdaus/fferdaus.github.io/_pages/about.md

 - [May 2019] Awarded NSF Student Travel Grant to present my [poster](https://www.researchgate.net/publication/345918574_Attesting_SRAM_Manufacturer_Toward_the_Avoidance_of_Counterfeit_SRAM) at the Women in Hardware and Systems Security (WISE) workshop, held in conjunction with the IEEE International Symposium on Hardware Oriented Security and Trust (HOST) 2019.
 - [Jan 2019] Declined Ph.D. offers from the University of Wisconsin–Madison and the University of New Hampshire to pursue Ph.D. at the University of Alabama in Huntsville.
 - [Nov 2018] Successfully defended my [MS thesis](https://www.proquest.com/openview/fc2609e2f960bdda4da60559ab25f92e/1?pq-origsite=gscholar&cbl=18750&diss=y).
-- [Sep 2018] Received research assistantship to join Dr. Krishnaswamy's lab at the University of Wisconsin–Madison.
+- [Sep 2018] Received Ph.D. offer with research assistantship to join Dr. Krishnaswamy's lab at the University of Wisconsin–Madison.